This chapter provides the BS2000/OSD-specific information that you must use with Oracle Database 11g Release 2 (11.2) for Fujitsu BS2000/OSD.

 |ORAMESG||The link name is mandatory and is used to specify the message library from which Oracle message modules are loaded during execution.|

-Typically, you set these link names by running the
+Typically, you can set these link names by running the